bryanchun/skygear-social-login-google/tutorial_res/tutorial.md

 Disclaimer: this is a React absolute beginner-proof guide, bear with me if you find the elaborations too explicit, feel free to skip till places you need ;)

 # Part 0: Development environment setup
-0. [Install `npm`](https://www.npmjs.com/get-npm) (a very useful package manager) if you haven't
+0. [Install `npm`](https://www.npmjs.com/get-npm) (a very useful package manager) if you haven't.

-1. So that we can install skygear (the library) by running `npm install skygear` in your terminal
+1. So that we can install skygear (the library) by running `npm install skygear` in your terminal.

-2. And so that we can install a React **boilerplate** called `create-react-app` by running `npm i create-react-app` in your terminal
+2. And so that we can install a React **boilerplate** called `create-react-app` by running `npm i create-react-app` in your terminal.

-    - A boilerplate is like an all-in-one tool make it simple to create react apps, saving the configuration and dependency hassle
+    - A boilerplate is like an all-in-one tool that makes it simple to create react apps, saving the configuration and dependency hassle.

-We will still need to install console application later but for now we are ready to start the project!
+We will still need to install one more console application later but for now we are ready to start the project!

-3. Pick a name for your application, say `skygear-social-login-google`, which is the project name I will be using, feel free to change all occurences of this into your own `${PROJECT_NAME}`.
+3. Pick a name for your application, say `skygear-social-login-google`, which is the project name I will be using.
+Feel free to change all occurences of this into your own `${PROJECT_NAME}`.

-4. Run `create-react-app ${PROJECT_NAME}`, which in my case is `create-react-app skygear-social-login-google`
+4. Run `create-react-app ${PROJECT_NAME}`, which in my case is `create-react-app skygear-social-login-google`.

     - You can see a bunch of files generated for you in a new folder with the same project name.
-Pay special attention to the files `./src/index.js` the app entry point, `./src/App.js` the UI main screen, and `./src/index.css` the stylesheet
+Pay special attention to the files that we will only be using:
+      - `./src/index.js` the app entry point
+      - `./src/App.js` the UI main screen, and
+      - `./src/index.css` the stylesheet

-    - If you happen to be using **GitHub** to store your code, this is a good time to do that before we start.
+    - If you happen to be using **GitHub** to store your code, this is a good time to create the repository before we start.
 Follow the instructions on GitHub, or use the following console command sequence:
       ```
       cd ${PROJECT_NAME}                                       # cd skygear-social-login-google; changing into this directory
       git init